-In addition, we have been named as defendant in a putative class action filed in the Superior Court of Washington, County of Snohomish, on June 13, 2001 captioned Nick P. Marassi, M.D. and Debra Marassi v.
+We have been named as defendant in a putative class action filed in the Superior Court of California, County of San Francisco, on July 30, 2001 captioned Mahleon R. Oyster and George Sousa v.
+Louisiana-Pacific Corporation and a putative class action filed in the Superior Court of Washington, County of Snohomish, on June 13, 2001 captioned Nick P. Marassi, M.D. and Debra Marassi v.
 Louisiana-Pacific Corporation.
-The action was filed on behalf of a purported class of persons nationwide owning structures on which our Nature Guard cement shakes were installed as roofing.
-The plaintiff generally alleges negligence, unfair business practices, false advertising, breach of warranties, fraud and other theories related to alleged defects associated with the cement shakes, as well as consequential damages to the structures on which the cement shakes were installed.
-The plaintiff seeks general, compensatory, special and punitive damages as well as disgorgement of profits and the establishment of a fund to provide restitution to the purported class members.
+These actions were filed on behalf of purported classes of persons nationwide owning structures on which our Nature Guard cement shakes were installed as roofing.
+The plaintiffs generally allege negligence, unfair business practices, false advertising, breach of warranties, fraud and other theories related to alleged defects associated with the cement shakes, as well as consequential damages to the structures on which the cement shakes were installed.
+The plaintiffs seek general, compensatory, special and punitive damages as well as disgorgement of profits and the establishment of a fund to provide restitution to the purported class members.
 We no longer manufacture or sell cement shakes, but established and maintain a claims program for the Nature Guard shakes previously sold by us.
-We believe that we have substantial defenses and intend to defend this action vigorously.
+We believe that we have substantial defenses and intend to defend these actions vigorously.